eosull/Something-Like/README.md

 ## Surface
 The surface level of the project, including color schemes, font styling and images will be developed as the site is built.
 This will be documented here.

+### Colour Scheme
+ - The background of the site is a light grey #bebcc2
+ - The post preview cards are an off-white #fcfcfc
+ - The bootstrap built in primary button has been made a lighter blue #6596cd

 ### Font Styling
 Google Fonts was used to import fonts.
 Initially a simplistic Roboto Mono was chosen to keep the site looking clean.
 Different font weights were used to highlight specific elements with a heavier weight for titles, headings and nav links and a lighter weight for post content and messages.ß